 Look at non-regulated careers for helping professionals.

 For example, you can become a life coach and guide others towards realizing their full potential, without having to gain a degree.
-Then there are professions such as hypnotherapist, Neuro-Linguistic Programming (NLP) or Emotional Freedom Techniques (EFT) practitioners, who apply psychology knowledge in assisting people through life hurdles in various ways.
+Then there are professions such as hypnotherapist, Neuro-Linguistic Programming (NLP) or Emotional Freedom Techniques (EFT) practitioners.
+These practitioners apply psychology knowledge in assisting people through life hurdles in various ways.

 A fantastic option is to sign up for training in Rapid Transformational Therapy® (RTT®).
 It is a method that its founder, world-renowned author and therapist, Marisa Peer, invested three decades to develop and perfect.
 RTT combines NLP, psychotherapy, hypnotherapy and other leading techniques to help clients overcome multiple physical, emotional and cognitive issues.

-In addition to learning the skills and techniques you need to transform clients, this course will also equip you with essential marketing and business knowledge on how to build a busy practice.
+You will learn all the skills and techniques you need to transform clients.
+Moreover, this course will also equip you with essential marketing and business knowledge on how to build a busy practice.

 As you’ve learned, psychologists work in a range of settings.
 Therefore, it can be difficult to pinpoint what makes a person click with the profession.
 Yet, there are a few shared factors across different careers within psychology that you may want to consider before deciding to invest effort, money and time into becoming a psychologist.